bucketco/bucket-javascript-sdk/packages/openfeature-node-provider/README.md

 ```

 To use the Reflag Node.js OpenFeature provider, you must convert your OpenFeature contexts to Reflag contexts.
-You can achieve this by supplying a context translation function which takes the Open Feature context and returns
+You can achieve this by supplying a context translation function which takes the OpenFeature context and returns
 a corresponding Reflag Context:

 ```ts